How we use your information

 When you subscribe to our services or give consent to receiving news and information from us, you can cancel your subscription, withdraw your consent to being contacted, change your preferences or change your preferred method of contact at any time by clicking here.
 Subscribing for email newsletters and other marketing communications is optional.
 You do not need to subscribe to marketing from us when you buy products, book tickets, donate or use any of our other services.
 We will not share your personal data with anyone else for marketing purposes.

-If you are gifted a Friends membership, the person giving you that gift has provided your contact details to us for the purpose of servicing your membership.
+The table above sets out the personal data we hold about you if you are a Friend.
+If you are gifted a Friends membership, the person giving you that gift has provided your contact details to us for the purpose of setting up and servicing your membership.

 If you choose to send us personal details, for example by post or email, we process this data in the course of assessing, managing or responding to your communication.
 Processing your data is necessary to perform a task carried out in the public interest or for our official functions.

-We occasionally outsource functions when we do not have the in-house capacity or expertise required, such as the use of a mailing house for mailings, CCTV monitoring services and analytical services that enable us to target our communications with customers and supporters more effectively.
+We occasionally outsource functions when we do not have the in-house capacity or expertise required, such as the use of a mailing house for mailings (including invitations to exhibition openings and Gallery publications), CCTV monitoring services and analytical services that enable us to target our communications with customers and supporters more effectively.
 In such cases, we will only use reputable firms and have contracts and processes in place that ensure the safe and confidential processing of personal data at all times.
 We will always ensure an adequate level of protection is provided for personal information transferred outside the European Economic Area.
-The main organisations that we currently share your data with include:
+The main organisations that we currently share your data with are outlined in the table above.

 Children and Vulnerable Persons